Mariquita Sánchez: Legacy and significance

 Sánchez is remembered largely for her political activism and advocacy for women, including her involvement with the Sociedad de Beneficencia.
 Mónica Szurmuk referred to her as "the most important female figure of Argentinean early republican life".
 This was not only because of the political work which she undertook through them, but also because of the extensive list of prominent individuals she was connected with through them.
 Sánchez is also thought to have been the first person to sing the Argentine National Anthem—which was said to have been sung for the first time at her house 14 May 1813—a claim that even appears in elementary school textbooks.
 She is also remembered for her writings and her tertulias.
 Sánchez has even been described as a "symbol of the nation" in many ways.

+The 1954 Luis César Amadori historical film El Grito sagrado depicts the story of Sánchez.
+Fanny Navarro plays Sánchez.

 Discrepancies in Sánchez's history

 The nature of Sánchez's relationship with Mendeville has been called into question, as some accounts have her married and pregnant with his child in 1819, the same year that her previous husband Thompson died.
 Additionally, a fortune was left to her as a result of Thompson's death, which has been used to suggest Mendeville to be a fortune-seeker.
 Although Sánchez lived in exile in Montevideo, there is evidence of her returning to Buenos Aires multiple times.
 There is also record that she resided in Buenos Aires from 1847 to 1851, raising uncertainty about the nature of her exile.
 As dictator, Rosas put many restrictions on the travel of his political opponents, denying them passage to other countries.
 There are no records of these restrictions being placed on Sánchez, which implies the possibility that her political role at the time was inflated.